sunnysideup/silverstripe-push-notifications/docs/en/INDEX.md

 Once added, you may want to remove yourself again.

 To remove yourself from the `added to home screen` functionality.
-You need to remove localStorage value of `appInstalled` to `no`.
+You need to change localStorage value of `appInstalled` to `no`.

 To remove yourself from notification, in chrome, you can click on the lock icon in the address bar and remove the notifications from there.